rust-lang/rust/src/doc/rustc-dev-guide/src/conventions.md

 Instead, formatting should be done using `./x.py fmt`.
 It's a good habit to run `./x.py fmt` before every commit, as this reduces conflicts later.

-Formatting is checked by the "tidy" script.
-It runs automatically when you do `./x.py test` and can be run in isolation with `./x.py test tidy`. `./x.py fmt --check` also works.
+Formatting is checked by the `tidy` script.
+It runs automatically when you do `./x.py test` and can be run in isolation with `./x.py fmt --check`.

 If you want to use format-on-save in your editor, the pinned version of `rustfmt` is built under `build/<target>/stage0/bin/rustfmt`.
 You'll have to